 Chang’s writing and translation work similarly connects architecture’s physical presence to its participation in a larger geography of ideas, most recently in the Chinese edition of Iñaki Ábalos’s The Good Life: A Guided Visit to the Houses of Modernity (Tongji University Press, 2019) and Valerio Olgiati’s Non-Referential Architecture (forthcoming).
 Additional publications include essays, interviews, commentaries, and projects in Wallpaper, Taiwan Architecture, and Harvard GSD Platform.

-Chang currently teaches at the University of Hong Kong.
+Currently, Chang is an adjunct assistant professor at the University of Hong Kong, where he teaches design studios, leads seminars on history/theory and sustainability/technology tracks, and advises graduate thesis students.
 He is a founding member Tangent Essays, an online and paper-based publishing platform that periodically features writings about architecture.

 2022/04 水的建構 - 同濟大學 The Architectonics of Water - Tongji University 2021/06 地形的現代性：軼事、絮語、流言 - 哈爾濱工業大學深圳校區 The Modernity of Topography: Anecdotes, Chatters, Gossips - HIT Shenzhen 2019/06 詞語與世界 - 同濟大學 Words and World - Tongji University